Information

 Illustrations should:

-• use as few visual elements as possible
+• have as few visual elements as possible

 • use a consistent style across the service – including colour palette, line widths and border radiuses